 But I like to research about all things English including syntax, phonology and phonics in the Japanese context.

-English language teaching, second language acquisition, Cognitive Linguistics, Corpus Linguistics, vocabulary acquisition, extensive reading, literature, grammar, preposition, function word, conceptual metaphor.
+English language teaching, second language acquisition, Cognitive Linguistics, Corpus Linguistics, syntax, English phonology, prepositions, function words, conceptual metaphors, relevance theory, zen and communication.

 - PhD Candidate (Applied Linguistics, Hiroshima University)